MicrosoftDocs/sql-docs/docs/integration-services/lesson-3-add-logging-with-ssis.md

 [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)] includes logging features that let you troubleshoot and monitor package execution by providing a trace of task and container events.
 The logging features are flexible.
 You can enable logging at the package level or on individual tasks and containers within the package.
 You select which events you want to log, and create multiple logs against a single package.

-Logging providers create the logs.
+Log providers create the logs.
 Each log provider can write logging information to different formats and destination types. [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)] provides the following log providers:

 -   Text file